Balasubramanian-pg/DP-750/03. Prepare And Process Data/04. Implement and manage data quality constraints with Azure Databricks/01. Introduction/Readme.md

 # Introduction

+> [!IMPORTANT]
+> The Cost of Silent Failures
+>
-**Data quality** issues can derail analytics projects, corrupt business reports, and erode confidence in your data platform.
-When invalid data enters your tablesâwhether through type mismatches, missing required values, or unexpected schema changesâproblems compound as that data flows through pipelines and reaches downstream consumers.
-Implementing robust **data quality constraints** at the point of ingestion creates a foundation of trust in your data assets.
+> Data quality issues do not merely cause technical errors.
+They derail analytics projects and corrupt business reports.
+When invalid data enters tables through type mismatches or missing values the problems compound as that data flows downstream.
+This erosion of confidence in the data platform is often harder to repair than the data itself.
+Implementing robust constraints at ingestion creates the necessary foundation of trust.

-Azure Databricks provides multiple mechanisms for enforcing data quality within **Unity Catalog**. **Schema enforcement** validates data types automatically when writing to Delta Lake tables. **Table constraints** define rules that reject invalid records at write time. **Pipeline expectations** in Lakeflow Spark Declarative Pipelines enable real-time quality checks on streaming data with configurable actions for violations.
-Together, these capabilities form a comprehensive approach to maintaining data integrity.

-Throughout this module, you explore practical techniques for implementing data quality constraints.
-You learn how to enforce data type checks using **schema validation**, **explicit casting**, and **CHECK constraints**.
-You discover strategies for managing **schema drift** when source systems evolve over time.
-You implement validation checks for **nullability**, **uniqueness**, and **value ranges**.
-Finally, you master pipeline expectations that monitor data quality metrics and take automated actions when violations occur.
+Azure Databricks offers a layered approach to enforcing data quality within Unity Catalog.
+These mechanisms work together to validate structure content and behavior.

+> [!NOTE]
+> Core Enforcement Mechanisms
+>
+> *   **Schema Enforcement**: Delta Lake automatically validates data types when writing to tables.
+This prevents structural mismatches from persisting.
+> *   **Table Constraints**: You can define explicit rules that reject invalid records at write time.
+This ensures only compliant data enters your curated layers.
+> *   **Pipeline Expectations**: Lakeflow Spark Declarative Pipelines enable real-time quality checks on streaming data.
+These allow for configurable actions when violations occur such as dropping records or failing the pipeline.

+### Practical Implementation Techniques

+The module focuses on moving from theory to practice.
+You will apply specific techniques to maintain integrity across evolving systems.

+> [!TIP]
+> Key Skills to Master
+>
+> *   **Type Validation**: Enforce data type checks using schema validation explicit casting and CHECK constraints.
+> *   **Schema Drift Management**: Develop strategies for handling source system evolution without breaking downstream consumers.
+> *   **Value Integrity**: Implement validation checks for nullability uniqueness and acceptable value ranges.
+> *   **Automated Monitoring**: Use pipeline expectations to monitor data quality metrics continuously.
+Configure automated responses to violations rather than relying on manual inspection.

+### Strategic Outcome

-By combining these approaches, you build pipelines that catch quality issues early, prevent invalid data from reaching production tables, and provide visibility into the health of your data.
-These skills are essential for data engineers working with Unity Catalog who need to maintain high data quality standards across their organization's data estate.
+Combining these approaches allows you to build pipelines that catch quality issues early.
+This prevents invalid data from reaching production tables.
+It also provides continuous visibility into the health of your data assets.
+For data engineers working with Unity Catalog these skills are essential for maintaining high standards across the organization's data estate.

----

 ## Navigation